Vandebron/tech-blog/assets/posts/building-native-images-and-compiling-with-graalvm-and-sbt.md

 $ docker build -t native-apply-at-vdb .
 ```
 It does the following:
-The first docker container, as the name implies, is our builder.
+The first docker container, as the name implies, is the builder.
 As a base image the official [GraalVM image](https://hub.docker.com/r/oracle/graalvm-ce) is used.
  This image needs two more things, GraalVM's native-image command and sbt, and this is what the two follow-up rows are providing.
  Once that's done, the project is copied into this container and the native image is built from within sbt.